 Why does Celeste feel smothered by Leann?
 Did something happen in their childhood?
 Did their now deceased mother play a role?
 Who knows.
 Screenwriter Julian Broudy doesn’t seem the least bit interested in addressing these questions.
 Idea are introduced and discarded just as quickly.
 An old male friend turns up in one scene, hinting at Leann’s troubled past.
 But the idea is forgotten by the next scenes.
 There’s no follow up.
 As a result, Twinsanity feels disjointed.

 Twinsanity Lacks Everything A Psychological Thriller Requires

 Good psychological thrillers twist and turn.
 They make you grip the hand rests on your chairs while you sit on the edge of your seat.
-Thought it fancies itself a thriller, Twinsanity is almost completely devoid suspense and thrillers.
+Though it fancies itself a thriller, Twinsanity is almost completely devoid of suspense and thrills.
 Forget about about the sexual provocativeness of Basic Instinct.
 Don’t even expect the cheesy fun of late 90’s thriller, Fear.
 Netflix’s Bad Match is asinine, but at least it’s memorably stupid.

 …Twinsanity is a boring, tiresome effort.